Battle

 Hits and misses are determined by ability to hit versus armour class.
 A hit is a strike that does some damage; a miss may in fact reach a target, but fails to do any damage.
 Higher armour classes make it harder to do damage, and so lead to more misses.
 Characters with higher armour classes also receive a damage reduction.
 This is not true for monsters, whose AC only affects the character’s difficulty to hit them.

-nspect it.
-You will find the number of blows and how much damage you would do per round, including information on whether your weapon damages other types of monsters differently.
+If you wish to see how much damage your weapon will do, you can Inspect it.
+You will find the number of blows and how much damage you would do per round, including whether your weapon damages certain types of monsters differently.

 Monster status effects

-You will find some spells and items which can affect monsters in ways which do not involve directly dealing them damage.
+You will find some spells and items which can affect monsters in ways that do not involve directly dealing them damage.
 These are ‘status effects’.
 They are listed with their effects below.
 These status effects will either work on a monster type or they won’t; some monsters resist particular effects but not all do.

 Hold Monster